santiago-alles/governors_data/README.md

 When using this dataset, please cite:

 Alles, Santiago.
 2018. <i>Gubernatorial Elections in Argentina, 1973-2017</i>.
-Data version: v20180108.
-Available at: http://santiago-alles.net/governors_data.
+Data version: v20180108.<br />Available at: http://santiago-alles.net/governors_data.